MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/codec-query.md

 The CodecQuery API is a member of the **[Windows.Media.Core](/uwp/api/windows.media.core)** namespace, so you will need to include this namespace in your app.

-The CodecQuery API is a member of the **[Windows.Media.Core](/uwp/api/windows.media.core)** namespace, so you will need to include this namespace in your app.

 :::code language="csharp" source="~/../snippets-windows/windows-uwp/audio-video-camera/TranscodeWin10/cs/MainPage.xaml.cs" id="SnippetCodecQueryUsing":::

 Initialize a new instance of the **CodecQuery** class by calling the constructor.